Index fund: History

 John Bogle graduated from Princeton University in 1951, where his senior thesis was titled The Economic Role of the Investment Company.
-Bogle wrote that his inspiration for starting an index fund came from three sources, all of which confirmed his 1951 research: Paul Samuelson's 1974 paper, "Challenge to Judgment"; Charles Ellis' 1975 study, "The Loser's Game"; and Al Ehrbar's 1975 Fortune magazine article on indexing.
+Bogle wrote that his inspiration for starting an index fund came from three sources, all of which confirmed his 1951 research: Paul Samuelson's 1974 paper, "Challenge to Judgment"; Charles D. Ellis' 1975 study, "The Loser's Game"; and Al Ehrbar's 1975 Fortune magazine article on indexing.
 Bogle founded The Vanguard Group in 1974; as of 2009 it was the largest mutual fund company in the United States.

 Bogle started the First Index Investment Trust on December 31, 1975.
-At the time, it was heavily derided by competitors as being "un-American" and the fund itself was seen as "Bogle's folly".
-In the first five years of Bogle's company, it made 17 million dollars.
-Fidelity Investments Chairman Edward Johnson was quoted as saying that he "[couldn't] believe that the great mass of investors are going to be satisfied with receiving just average returns".
-Bogle's fund was later renamed the Vanguard 500 Index Fund, which tracks the Standard and Poor's 500 Index.
-It started with comparatively meager assets of $11 million but crossed the $100 billion milestone in November 1999; this astonishing increase was funded by the market's increasing willingness to invest in such a product.
-Bogle predicted in January 1992 that it would very likely surpass the Magellan Fund before 2001, which it did in 2000.
+It tracks the Standard and Poor's 500 Index, and was later renamed the Vanguard 500 Index Fund.
+At launch, it was heavily derided by competitors as being "un-American" and was nicknamed "Bogle's folly".
+Fidelity Investments Chairman Edward Johnson III was quoted as saying that he "[couldn't] believe that the great mass of investors are going to be satisfied with receiving just average returns".
+It started with comparatively meager assets of $11 million but by November 1999 had $100 billion under management.
+Bogle predicted in January 1992 it would surpass the Magellan Fund before 2001, which it did in 2000.

 John McQuown and David G. Booth of Wells Fargo, and Rex Sinquefield of the American National Bank in Chicago, established the first two Standard and Poor's Composite Index Funds in 1973.
 Both of these funds were established for institutional clients; individual investors were excluded.
 Wells Fargo started with $5 million from their own pension fund, while Illinois Bell put in $5 million of their pension funds at American National Bank.
 In 1971, Jeremy Grantham and Dean LeBaron at Batterymarch Financial Management "described the idea at a Harvard Business School seminar in 1971, but found no takers until 1973.
 Two years later, in December 1974, the firm finally attracted its first index client."
+AT&T, Ford and Exxon began to use index funds to manage their pension schemes.

 In 1981, Booth and Sinquefield started Dimensional Fund Advisors (DFA), and McQuown joined its board of directors.
 DFA further developed indexed-based investment strategies.
 Vanguard started its first bond index fund in 1986.

 Frederick L. A. Grauer at Wells Fargo harnessed McQuown and Booth's indexing theories, which led to Wells Fargo's pension funds managing over $69 billion in 1989 and over $565 billion in 1998.
-In 1996, Wells Fargo sold its indexing operation to Barclays Bank of London, which it operated under the name Barclays Global Investors (BGI).
-Blackrock, Inc. acquired BGI in 2009; the acquisition included BGI's index fund management (both its institutional funds and its iShares ETF business) and its active management.
+In 1996, Wells Fargo sold its indexing operation to Barclays, which it operated under the name Barclays Global Investors (BGI).
+BlackRock acquired BGI in 2009; the acquisition included BGI's index fund management (both its institutional funds and its iShares ETF business) and its active management.